 A versatile and authoritative slab serif with no shortage of personality.

-While Adelle is a slab serif typeface conceived by Veronika Burian and José Scaglione specifically for intensive editorial use, mainly in newspapers, magazines, and online, its personality and flexibility make it a true multipurpose typeface.
+While the Adelle font family is a slab serif conceived by Veronika Burian and José Scaglione specifically for intensive editorial use — mainly in newspapers, magazines, and online — its personality and flexibility make it a true multipurpose typeface.
 Adelle’s superior screen rendering and cross-platform consistency has also made it one of our most popular webfonts.

 The intermediate weights deliver a neutral look when used in text sizes, providing the usual robustness expected in a newspaper font.
 The unobtrusive appearance, excellent texture, and slightly dark colour allow it to behave flawlessly in continuous text, even in the most unforgiving editorial applications.
 As it becomes larger in print, Adelle shows its personality through a series of measured particularities which make it easy to remember and identify.
 Its energetic character, so inherent to slab serif fonts, becomes evident when used for subheadings and headlines.

 A condensed series of seven weights with matching italics expand Adelle’s possibilities.
 This extension provides flexible solutions in situations where saving space is vital but losing legibility is not an option.
 The new condensed series shares the same personality, proportions, and skeleton of the Adelle family, creating an harmonious texture when combined.